 - Stand-alone historical novel set in the 1950s

 - Also from Sean Dietrich: Stars of Alabama

-Sean Dietrich is a columnist and novelist known for his commentary on life in the American South.
-His work has appeared in Newsweek, Southern Living, Garden & Gun, Good Grit, the Tallahassee Democrat, South Magazine, The Bitter Southerner, Thom Magazine, the Birmingham News, and the Mobile Press Register.
-He has authored twelve books.
+Sean Dietrich is a columnist, podcaster, stand-up storyteller, and novelist known for his commentary on life in the American South.
+His work has appeared in Southern Living, Good Grit, South magazine, and other publications, and he has authored fourteen books.
+Follow Sean’s daily writing at seandietrich.com or @seanofthesouth on Instagram.